PillePalle667/uibk_ps_parsys/exercise02/OurAnswers.md

 The benchmark gives also the perf stat of each version.

 We benchmarked on 3 machines:
-1. Celeron_DualCoreCPU
+1. AMD_A8-7410_APU
 2. i7-6500U_CPU_2.50GHz
-3. AMD_A8-7410_APU
+3. Celeron_DualCoreCPU

-Our benchmark is the file: benchmark.sh.
+Our benchmark is the file in Code folder: benchmark.sh.
 Our benchmark output, file in each machine-name folder: mmul.txt.
 Execute as follows: ` ./benchmark.sh mmul.txt mmul.cpp `  (Where mmul.txt is the result text and mmul.cpp is the cpp file)

 ### Part 2

-Our Optimized version is the file in each machine-name folder: mmulOpt.cpp.
+Our Optimized version in Code folder folder: mmulOpt.cpp.
 Our Benchmarked Output, is the file in each machine-name folder: mmulOpt.txt.

-Our Parallelized version is the file in each machine-name folder: mmulOpenMP.cpp.
+Our Parallelized version iCode folder folder: mmulOpenMP.cpp.
 Our Benchmarked Output, is the file in each machine-name folder: mmulOpenMP.txt.